musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

 In addition to the Compute Provisioning Sensor, we will create additional sensors as follows;

-- ### Storage Provisioning Sensor
-This sensor listens for events from the **/storage** webhook endpoint and triggers an Argo Workflow named **storage-provision-workflow**.
+**Storage Provisioning Sensor:** This sensor listens for events from the **/storage** webhook endpoint and triggers an Argo Workflow named **storage-provision-workflow**.
 The workflow executes a series of steps to provision the requested storage resources using Terraform.

-- ### Database Provisioning Sensor
-This Sensor listens for events from the **/database** webhook endpoint and triggers an Argo Workflow named **database-provision-workflow**.
+**Database Provisioning Sensor:** This Sensor listens for events from the **/database** webhook endpoint and triggers an Argo Workflow named **database-provision-workflow**.
 The workflow executes steps to provision the requested database resources using the database_config payload from the event.

 To create all the sensors described above, run:
 {% highlight javascript %}